this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - depth_units
      - true vertical depth units (String)

-This is a simple version of the calculation, this function uses annular pressure loss, mud weight and depth to caculate the ECD.
-It takes in three value inputs(Integers or Floats) and three unit inputs(Strings).
+This is a simple version of the calculation, this function uses annular pressure loss, mud weight and depth to calculate the ECD.
+It takes in three value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
-To see the range of depth units that can be input into the function see the Length units section under General Conversions.The function returns a dictionary of the ECD with the mud weight units.
+To see the range of depth units that can be input into the function see the Length units section under General Conversions.
+The function returns a dictionary of the ECD with the mud weight units.
 To see the range of mud weight units that can be returned, see the example code below or review the Mud Weight units section of Drilling Conversions.

 .. code:: python